Srasulova/Ratatouille/README.md

 I've used the following technologies in this project: Python/Flask, SQLite, SQLAlchemy, Jinja, Google Places APIs, JavaScript, HTML, Tailwind CSS.

+## Live URL

+Play around the app using this URL -  https://ratatouille-uuky.onrender.com The app is not mobile friendly at the moment.
+This will be fixed soon.

 ## Installation

 ### Prerequisites